tomgond/mcp-windbg/README.md

 # MCP Server for WinDBG Crash Analysis

-A Model Context Protocol server providing tools to analyze Windows crash dumps using WinDBG/CDB.
+A Model Context Protocol server providing tools to analyze Windows crash dumps and connect to remote debugging sessions using WinDBG/CDB.

 ## Overview

-This MCP server integrates with [CDB](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/opening-a-crash-dump-file-using-cdb) to enable AI models to analyze Windows crash dumps.
+This MCP server integrates with [CDB](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/opening-a-crash-dump-file-using-cdb) to enable AI models to:
+- Analyze Windows crash dumps
+- Connect to remote debugging sessions
+- Execute WinDBG commands on both dump files and live debugging targets

 ## TL;DR

 ### What is this?

-- Primarily, a tool that enables AI to interact with WinDBG.
+- Primarily, a tool that enables AI to interact with WinDBG for both crash dump analysis and live debugging.
-- The whole "magic" is giving LLMs the ability to execute debugger commands.
+- The whole "magic" is giving LLMs the ability to execute debugger commands on crash dumps or remote debugging targets.
 Used creatively, this is quite powerful and a big productivity improvement.

 This means, that this is:

-- A bridge connecting LLMs (AI) with WinDBG (CDB) for assisted crash dump analysis.
+- A bridge connecting LLMs (AI) with WinDBG (CDB) for assisted crash dump analysis and remote debugging.
 - A way to get immediate first-level triage analysis, useful for categorizing crash dumps or auto-analyzing simple cases.
 - A platform for natural language-based "vibe" analysis, allowing you to ask the LLM to inspect specific areas:
-  - Examples:
+  - Examples for **crash dump analysis**:
     - "Show me the call stack with `k` and explain what might be causing this access violation"
     - "Execute `!peb` and tell me if there are any environment variables that might affect this crash"
     - "Examine frame 3 and analyze the parameters passed to this function"
     - "Use `dx -r2` on this object and explain its state" (equivalent to `dx -r2 ((MyClass*)0x12345678)`)
     - "Analyze this heap address with `!heap -p -a 0xABCD1234` and check for buffer overflow"
     - "Run `.ecxr` followed by `k` and explain the exception's root cause"
+  - Examples for **remote debugging**:
+    - "Connect to tcp:Port=5005,Server=192.168.0.100 and show me the current thread state"
+    - "Set a breakpoint on function XYZ and continue execution"
     - "Check for timing issues in the thread pool with `!runaway` and `!threads`"
     - "Examine memory around this address with `db/dw/dd` to identify corruption patterns"
+    - "Show me all threads with `~*k` and identify which one is causing the hang"
-    - ...and many other analytical approaches based on your specific crash scenario
+    - ...and many other analytical approaches based on your specific debugging scenario

 ### What is this not?